pantheon-systems/documentation/source/content/guides/integrated-composer/07-ic-troubleshooting.md

 ### Build Step Affected Files That Are Not Ignored by Git

-This error indicates that when running a `composer install` or `composer update` files which are already tracked in the Git repository were modified.
-Integrated Composer should not overwrite custom code and therefore will not continue with the build process.
+This error occurs when your `composer install` or `composer update` files are tracked in your Git repository and are modified unexpectedly.
+This causes the build process to stop because Integrated Composer should not overwrite custom code.

-The solution to this is to either ensure that Composer does not modify these files, or that they are removed from being tracked in the Git repository.
-To remove from the Git repository, first remove the files, commit that removal, and then add the path to the `.gitignore` file so that they are not tracked again.
+The solution is to ensure that Composer does not modify these files, and that the files are removed from being tracked in the Git repository.

+1. Remove the files from the Git repository.

+1. Commit the removal.

+1. Add the file paths to the `.gitignore` file so that the files are not tracked again.

 ### View the Output of the Commit Log First